Plastic ban: Imported paper straws to have cost implications, says packaged food industry | Business

 - India

-Manufacturers of small packaged fruit juices and dairy products on Tuesday sought an extension of the July 1 deadline for implementing ban on plastic straws and said the imported paper straws are expected to increase their input cost but unlikely to meet the industry's requirement.
+Manufacturers of small packaged fruit juices and dairy products have sought an extension of the July 1 deadline, for implementing the ban on plastic straws and said imported paper straws are expected to increase their input cost but unlikely to meet the industry's requirement.

-Arguing that there is no viable alternative at present, industry body Action Alliance for Recycling Beverage Cartons (AARC) and Dabur said there is a need to extend the deadline by at least two-three years for a smooth transition.
+Arguing that there is no viable alternative at present, industry body Action Alliance for Recycling Beverage Cartons (AARC) and Home-grown FMCG major Dabur India said there is a need to extend the deadline by at least two-three years for a smooth transition.

 The government's ban on single-use plastics, to be effective from July 1, will also impact the plastic straws that are packaged with small juice and milk beverage packs sold by food companies.